Solar panels can boost home values by up to $79,000

 Solar panels can offer 100% cost recovery through property value increases alone, plus ongoing electricity savings.
 Unlike renovations that primarily enhance aesthetics or comfort, solar provides measurable, quantifiable financial benefits.

 For most homeowners, solar is a smart investment.
-Equipment costs have dropped significantly—EnergySage Intel's latest Marketplace Report shows prices hit record lows of $2.50 per watt in late 2024, down from over $3.80 per watt in 2014.
+Equipment costs have dropped significantly—EnergySage Intel's latest Marketplace Report shows prices hover at about $2.58 per watt as of June 2026, down from over $3.80 per watt in 2014.

 The 5% to 10% property value increase reflects the market's recognition of solar as a valuable, long-term asset.
 It's one of the few home improvements that can pay for itself through property value increases alone and then deliver decades of additional savings.